-One's attitude, one's mindset, can make all the difference
+One's attitude, one's mindset, can make all the difference.

 My first ride was the best.
-I picked up a couple, a man and a woman, from their home.
-They were going to the large casino in the town next to mine.
-Along the way, I found out from the man about the use of water-based paints versus solvent-based paints in auto body repair.
-Temperature makes a big difference.
-He works in a "tin box," as he calls it, without air conditioning.
-(It was summertime.)
-No AC because the paint needs to dry.
-Two weeks earlier, the temperature had gotten to 104F.
+I picked up a couple from their home.
+The man and woman were going to the large casino in the town adjacent to mine.
+Along the drive I found out from the man about the use of water-based paints versus solvent-based paints in auto body repair.
+Temperature, it turns out, makes a big difference.
+He works in a "tin box," as he calls it, a building without air conditioning.
+(It was summertime and hot.)
+There is no AC because the paint needs to dry.
+Two weeks previous, the temperature had gotten to 104F.

 I felt not discouraged but encouraged from the "tough" remark.
 Yes, life is tough.
 Sometimes.
 But so what?
 Am I going to let circumstance get me down?
 Is not every situation a chance to know ourselves and the Universe better?
-Life is tough, sometimes.
-It is also good.

 So good to concentrate on the good.

 I felt respected, alive, useful, appreciated.
-All from from a thirteen minute conversation and a thoughtful five dollar tip.
+All from a thirteen minute conversation and a thoughtful five dollar tip.

 At around 9:15pm, I called it a night. $68.51 later, not including the $7 in tips. $8.51 over the goal!